Are you looking for ways to earn bitcoin online in Kenya?

 - Sharing posts on social media (retweeting, sharing, liking, and commenting)

-- Becoming a member of the community (joining telegram channel, liking page on Facebook, or follow on Twitter)
+- Becoming a member of the community (joining a telegram channel, liking the page on Facebook, or following on Twitter)

 - Publishing articles

 - Or just sharing your wallet address